pta19059/pta19059.github.io/Labs/AzureFrontDoorAPIMAppServiceLab1.md

 Now we have set up **API Management Service** and **App Service**.
 Let's now as a final step to deploy **Azure Front Door** in front of APIM.

 ## Deploy Azure Front Door

-We're going to deploy Azure Front Door but for the scope of this Lab we'll deploy it using basic configurations.
-We'll explain as well how to put some common Best Practice to secure the service.
+We're going to deploy Azure Front Door, but for the scope of this lab we'll deploy it using basic configurations.
+We'll also explain how to implement some common best practices to secure the service.

 <details>
   <summary><strong>Best Practices for Azure Front Door</strong></summary>

   This document summarizes best practices for using Azure Front Door.
-More detailed information can be found in the following link:
+More detailed information can be found at the following link:

   - [Azure Front Door Best Practices - Microsoft Docs](https://learn.microsoft.com/en-us/azure/frontdoor/best-practices)

   **Key Recommendations:**

   - Enable HTTPS and use custom domain names.
   - Use Web Application Firewall (WAF) policies to protect your endpoints.
   - Implement caching strategies effectively.
   - Monitor your service health and usage regularly.
   - Ensure secure backend communications.
   - Regularly review and update security policies.
 </details>